About the Center for Mental Health + Aging

 Older adults are the fastest growing age group in the United States and are seeking therapy more than ever before.

-And yet… most therapists were never trained to address the unique needs and challenges older adults face.
+And yet… most therapists were never trained to address older adults' unique mental health needs.

 That means older adults navigating loss, trauma, chronic illness, dementia disorders, loneliness, and major life transitions are showing up in therapy, and too many therapists feel unsure how to help.

-In fact, most older adults with mental health concerns never get the care they need—resulting in worse medical problems, higher health care costs, family strain, and needless suffering.
+Untreated mental health conditions in older adulthood result in worse medical problems, higher health care costs, family strain, and needless suffering.

 It doesn’t have to be this way.
-That’s why we created the Center for Mental Health + Aging—to help bridge the gap between older adults and the mental health care they deserve.
+We created the Center for Mental Health + Aging to make sure you have all the training and tools you need to meet the mental health needs of older adults.

 Why We Built the Center for Mental Health + Aging